pypm/home/index.md

-The pyPM.ca population modeller was developed to study and characterize the CoViD-19 epidemic.
+The pyPM.ca suite, developed to study and characterize the CoViD-19 epidemic, consists of:
-The pyPM.ca suite consists of:

 * pypmca: the general purpose population modelling engine
 * ipypm: a graphical user interface for pypmca.
 Based on ipywidgets, it runs in a jupyter notebook.